-Due to be finished in 2020 the Reina Silvia Voyage is a a sleek custom-built catamaran designed to reflect notions of evolution, the same evolution that the Galapagos Islands are renown for.
+Built in 2020, the Reina Silvia Voyage is a a sleek custom-built catamaran designed to reflect notions of evolution, the same evolution that the Galapagos Islands are renown for.
 Operating with just 16 passengers, the Silvia proposes a modern and intimate experience as you cruise through the Galapagos Islands.
 Enjoy various amenities on board including a spacious indoor area and lounge, a covered bar area and spacious sundeck with barbecue and Jacuzzi.
-With a crew of 9, including an expert naturalist guide, the Reina Silvia Voyager introduces a sleek, modern and true 21st century experience within the islands.
+With a crew of 9, including an expert naturalist guide, the Reina Silvia Voyager introduces a sleek, modern and true 21st century experience in sailing the Galapagos Islands.

-Due to be finished in 2020 the Reina Silvia Voyage is a a sleek custom-built catamaran designed to reflect notions of evolution, the same evolution that the Galapagos Islands are renown for.
+Built in 2020, the Reina Silvia Voyage is a a sleek custom-built catamaran designed to reflect notions of evolution, the same evolution that the Galapagos Islands are renown for.
 Operating with just 16 passengers, the Silvia proposes a modern and intimate experience as you cruise through the Galapagos Islands.
 Enjoy various amenities on board including a spacious indoor area and lounge, a covered bar area and spacious sundeck with barbecue and Jacuzzi.

-With a crew of 9, including an expert naturalist guide, the Reina Silvia Voyager introduces a sleek, modern and true 21st century experience within the islands.
+With a crew of 9, including an expert naturalist guide, the Reina Silvia Voyager introduces a sleek, modern and true 21st century experience in sailing the Galapagos Islands.

 Breadth: 12.30m /40ftMax